 Jay Hodgson has worked for more than three decades in the arts.
 He's worked on three records nominated for Juno awards, played on platinum and gold certified albums, and even won a Governor General's award for his PhD research in the area of record production and media ecology.
 He's an avid fan of analog paper collage, and the weird brain states that the medium provides.
-His most recent showings were at the Van Der Plas Gallery in the lower east side of Manhattan, as part of its Vor Kunst exhibit in November of 2020; at the Galeria Start, in Warsaw (Poland), as part of their World Absurdist exhibit in Spring of 2021; and at the Divulgarti Gallery in Genoa (Italy), as part of the Loredana Trestin curated exhibit "Il Bivio" ("The Crossroads") in June and July of 2021.
+His most recent showings were at the Van Der Plas Gallery in the lower east side of Manhattan, as part of its Vor Kunst exhibit in November of 2020, and then again as part of the gallery's Spring Salon in August of 2021; at the Galeria Start, in Warsaw (Poland), as part of their World Absurdist exhibit in Spring of 2021; and at the Divulgarti Gallery in Genoa (Italy), as part of their exhibit "Il Bivio" ("The Crossroads"), which was curated by Loredana Tristan, in June and July of 2021.
 He shows daily on instagram.

 There is a tension between familiarity and strangeness in analog collage, in reworking obviously 'found' or 'pre-existing' materials into new symbols and shapes, that I can't really achieve in any other medium.
 The effect is to produce works that are a lot like the way Brian Eno described ambient music, that is, works that are as ignorable as they are interesting.
 Using markers of mass produced culture to provoke alienation and disjuncture, viewers are at once familiar with, and unbalanced by the (re)arrangement of, analog collage.
 Also: the feel of the exacto knife, the cutting of paper, the taping, gluing, the kinetic and visceral activity of analog collage making itself is also extremely exciting.